-- 2. Cases such as this have been filed all over the country.
-The various plaintiffs do not initiate the case with the intention of litigating the matter, but rather, their lawyers hope to take advantage of the threat of statutory damages and the stigma associated with downloading pornographic movies to induce the hundreds of potentially innocent individual defendants to settle their cases for an amount specifically designed to be less than the amount needed to retain counsel. - 3.
-Plaintiff's motion to compel Internet Service Providers ("ISP's") to supply private and personal information relating to their subscribers is part and parcel of this systematic extortion of individual Internet users that raises serious questions of fairness, due process and individual justice. - 4.
-A review of the case law reveals that the various similar plaintiffs filing identical lawsuits against thousands of defendants across the country have received negative rulings, all within the past year.
+- Plaintiff alleges that Defendants John Does 1-52 infringed on Plaintiff's copyright through an Internet Protocol (IP) addresses allegedly belonging to John Doe and the various other Doe defendants.
+Plaintiff's Subpoena ("the Subpoena") requests third-party internet service providers ("ISP's") to disclose identifying personal information of John Does 1-52. - Cases such as this have been filed all over the country.
+The various plaintiffs do not initiate the case with the intention of litigating the matter, but rather, their lawyers hope to take advantage of the threat of statutory damages and the stigma associated with downloading pornographic movies to induce the hundreds of potentially innocent individual defendants to settle their cases for an amount specifically designed to be less than the amount needed to retain counsel. - Plaintiff's motion to compel ISP's to supply private and personal information relating to their subscribers is part and parcel of this systematic extortion of individual Internet users that raises serious questions of fairness, due process and individual justice. - A review of the case law reveals that the various similar plaintiffs filing identical lawsuits against thousands of defendants across the country have received negative rulings, all within the past year.
 Plaintiff disregards this substantial body of case law in hopes that this Court will ignore that precedent.
-It should not. - 5.
-Plaintiff's request for personal information is overbroad, unreasonable, unduly prejudicial, not reasonably calculated to lead to the discovery of admissible evidence and sought for the purposes of annoyance, embarrassment, harassment, oppression, and undue burden and expense in violation of the Federal Rules of Civil Procedure. - 6.
-Accordingly, Plaintiff is not entitled to the relief sought for the following three reasons: - a.
-FIRST, the joinder of dozens of Defendants per action is improper under Federal Rule 20(a), and runs the enormous risk of denying individual justice to those sued. - b.
+It should not.

+- Plaintiff's request for personal information is overly broad, unreasonable, unduly prejudicial, not reasonably calculated to lead to the discovery of admissible evidence and sought for the purposes of annoyance, embarrassment, harassment, oppression, and undue burden and expense in violation of the Federal Rules of Civil Procedure. - 6) Accordingly, Plaintiff is not entitled to the relief sought for the following three reasons: - a.
+FIRST, the joinder of John Doe Defendants 1-52 per action is improper under Federal Rule 20(a), and runs the enormous risk of denying individual justice to those sued. - b.
 SECOND, Plaintiff's effort to identify potential infringers through an IP address is overbroad, unreasonable, and not reasonably calculated to lead to the discovery of admissible evidence.
 The personal information associated with a single IP address only identifies a subscriber to the ISP's services, which could be an innocent person whose Internet access was abused by a neighbor, roommate or other person in close proximity.
 It does not identify a potential infringer.

-- c.
-THIRD, Plaintiff's subpoena should be quashed for the additional reason that it is solely sought for the purpose of annoyance, embarrassment, harassment, oppression, and undue burden or expense.
-Plaintiff has no intention of litigating this matter, but rather seeks to engage in a mass effort to extort settlements from potentially innocent individuals under a threat of statutory damages and the stigmatization of being associated with adult films. - 7) John Doe 43 requests that the Court sever the Defendants.
-Furthermore, John Doe 43 requests that the Court issue a protective order and/or quash the Subpoena.
+Plaintiff's subpoena should be quashed for the additional reason that it is solely sought for the purpose of annoyance, embarrassment, harassment, oppression, and undue burden or expense.
+Plaintiff does not intend to litigate this matter, but rather seeks to engage in a mass effort to extort settlements from potentially innocent individuals under a threat of statutory damages and the stigmatization of being associated with adult films.

+7) The undersigned requests that the Court sever the defendants.
+Furthermore, I request that the court issue a protective order and/or quash the Subpoena.